iKarTehFox/web-clock/README.md

  Toggle displaying of the menu button
 ### Importing/Exporting Settings
  Download and upload generated JSON files containing all of your settings
- - On import, JSON files and settings are verified before applying
+ - Imported JSON files and settings are verified before applying.

  Try out my [personal config](assets/usdonlineclock-preset.json)!
 ### Page Duration
- Text at the bottom of the menu shows you how much time you've wasted staring at and customizing the clock...
+ Page duration indicator on the menu shows time spent staring at and customizing the clock...

 # Gallery
 ### Preview of the page